 I still remember the first, high-quality basketball I got from my parents.
 It was a classic orange Spalding with synthetic leather panels - I absolutely loved that ball.

 I played with it for years until all the leather panels fell off and there was literally no grip left.
-You really couldn't dribble that ball anymore and nobody could make a shot, except me:-) It was a sad day when I finally had to throw it away...
+I really couldn’t dribble the ball anymore and nobody could make a shot, except me:-) It was a sad day when I finally had to throw it away.